Calcot, Berkshire: Commerce

 Calcot is home to two large shopping complexes – the SavaCentre and the Pincents Lane Retail Park; both close to Junction 12 of the M4 motorway.
 In September 1981, an 81,000 ft2 hypermarket, a BHS and Sainsbury's joint enterprise, opened.
 At the time, it was one of the largest hypermarkets in the United Kingdom.
 This store featured in the SavaCentre TV adverts in 1983.
 In 1989, Sainsbury's bought out BHS's 50% share in the partnership, and the following year the store was extended by 20,000 ft2 to over 101,000 ft2.
 In August 1998, it was re-modelled, to provide a greater emphasis on food, at a cost £26m.
 The SavaCentre was downsized and re-branded as Sainsbury's in 2005, with the extension being sold off to Next.
 A further refurbishment took place in 2008.

-At the same time, the SavaCentre site was rebranded as the Calcot Retail Park, with branches of Sports Direct, Boots and McDonald's opening up.
-In 2015, an Argos in-store concession opened inside Sainsbury's.
-However, the SavaCentre name is still more commonly used by the locals.
-The Pincents Lane Retail Park was anchored by a branch of Homebase, but also featuring a branch of Dunelm Mill, Carpetright, Utopia Nightclub and Reading Megabowl bowling alley.
+At the same time, the SavaCentre site was rebranded as the Calcot Retail Park.
 In 2015, the retail park was demolished (apart from the Dunelm Mill store) and a new branch of IKEA was opened in its place in July 2016.
 The original plan was for a three-storey 38,000 m2 store, but in the end a reduced 31,845 m2 store over two floors was built because of the growth in online shopping.